11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 - Seek support: Reach out to friends, family members, or a therapist to discuss your situation.
 Their outside perspective and advice can provide clarity and guidance.

-- Identify solutions: Work together with your partner to find solutions to the issues causing you to feel trapped.
+- Identify solutions: Work with your partner to find solutions to the issues that are making you feel trapped.
 Finding compromises and making changes can lead to a healthier dynamic.

 - Focus on yourself: Rediscover your passions, hobbies, and interests that may have taken a backseat.
 Nurturing your own well-being can help you regain a sense of identity and independence.